 Drawing from a renewed faith during his time in the Jewish and Christian communities of Australia, Jonathan’s abstract work now incorporates subtle themes of the Holy Trinity.
 The numbers 3 and 9 are ubiquitous, from the number of shapes and colors to the spacing of elements, dimensions, and even the date created.

-In “Eagle Feathers 01” for example, 9 shapes are rotated at 33º to signify the age of Jesus Christ on The Cross, painted with three shades of blue and green as a reference to blue sky and green grass, the connection between Heaven and Earth.
+In “Eagle Feathers 01” for example, 9 shapes are rotated at 33º to signify the age of Jesus Christ on The Cross, painted with three shades of blue and green as a reference to blue sky and green fields, the connection between Sky Above and Earth Below.
 Rather than divisive Blue and Red, we are all a products of this blue and green.

 From there Eagle Feathers 02, 03, and 04 are composed of modified shapes, each manipulated by 9 keystrokes in a digital program to print the next stencil.
 Each shape is stacked on itself, and with these manipulated mutations the angular perfection of 33º is corrupted, created shapes the viewer may relate to angel wings.

 Jonathan believes we are all created in God’s image, yet our placement in society and how we relate to each other distorts the blueprint from which we were made.
 Even the materials used in Lineaist artwork echo this theme.
-Natural material of wood panels, like the Earth and Sky created by God, has been manufactured and manipulated to create plywood, just as we mine the Earth for mineral wealth and charge the sky with fuel emissions.
+Natural material of wood panels, like the Earth and Sky of God’s creation, has been manufactured and manipulated to create plywood, just as we mine the Earth for mineral wealth and charge the sky with carbon atoms.

-The calming color palette is chosen deliberately to calm the viewer, in light of the deeper understanding of our surroundings the artist begs of us.
+The calming color palette is chosen deliberately to calm the viewer, in light of this critical evaluation of our surroundings.
 To give back to the art community of which Jonathan is a small part, he and his wife are regular contributors to The Medici Circle – Supporting Texas Tech School of Art where Angela serves on their Board of Directors.